appliedAI-Initiative/pymetrius/README.md

 and walk through the questions.
 You can also clone this repository, adjust the template and call cookiecutter on the local file.

-You will get a repo in `<path/to/directory>/<project_name>` with a venv inside it; the venv will contain your new library installed in "editable mode" (i.e. with `pip install -e` ).
+You will get a repo in `<path/to/directory>/<project_name>`, which will contain your new library installed in "editable mode" (i.e. with `pip install -e` ).
+The virtual environment is created by poetry.
+Documentation is built with jupyter-book and is published on github pages.
-If you prefer to use a different virtual environment (like conda), feel free to delete the venv.

 # Contributing